tdegeus/pybind11_examples/README.md

 set(CMAKE_CXX_STANDARD 14)
 ```

+> Personally, I mostly build my Python modules using the Python mechanism (e.g. `python3 setup.py install`).
+For this I have included some tools in [cppmat](http://cppmat.geus.me).
+These can be installed with pip (e.g. `pip3 install cppmat`).
+For example [GooseTensor](https://github.com/tdegeus/GooseTensor) uses this mechanisms, but several other of [my repositories](https://github.com/tdegeus) do too.

 # Examples

 ## 01_py-list_cpp-vector

 This example features one function `modify` that takes a list (read-only), multiplies all entries by two, and returns it as a list of doubles (see [`example.cpp`](01_py-list_cpp-vector/example.cpp)).
 From Python this function is contained in a simple module `example` (see [`test.py`](01_py-list_cpp-vector/test.py)).

 The purpose of this example is to show how to make a function accept a list, how to convert this to the standard C++ `std::vector`, and how to return a new `std::vector` (or list).
+Note that the actual operations is not very important, it is the interface that is illustrated.

 To compile, either employ CMake, whereby the compilation instructions are read from [`CMakeLists.txt`](01_py-list_cpp-vector/CMakeLists.txt) by subsequently: